zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 To fix this, simply remove the UNC path from the default system PSModulePath environment variable.

+### Troubleshooting MSSQL Modeling/Monitoring

+If you are seeing modeling timeout or datasources not running and have a large number of databases in your SQL Server Instance, check to see if the databases have Auto Close set to True.
+If so, then consider turning off Auto Close so that our queries to model and monitor the databases can execute in a timely manner.

 ## Zenoss Analytics

 This ZenPack provides additional support for Zenoss Analytics.
 Perform